-Players control an anti-terror agent.
+Players control an anti-terror agent named Max Remington (Maximilian or Maxine at their choice).
 A great portion of the game is spent finding clues and evidence in different locations in order to prevent a crime from happening.
 There are some puzzles and some top down action sequences.
 Generally considered one of the weaker Sid Meier games, but still fun in its own right.
 Released by Microprose in 1990.

 The game splits itself into missions, where we have to capture a mastermind.
 In order to catch him/her though, the player must play through some mini-games to find clues on the mastermind's whereabouts.